XRPLF/xrpl-dev-portal/tx_format.md

   * The offer becomes funded again when the trust line is no longer frozen.
 * If the creator does not have enough XRP for the reserve amount of a new trust line required by the offer.
 (See [Offers and Trust](#offers-and-trust).)
   * The offer becomes funded again when the creator obtains more XRP, or the reserve requirements decrease.
-* If the Expiration date included in the offer is prior to the most recently-closed ledger.
+* If the Expiration time included in the offer is later than the close time of the most recently-closed ledger.
 (See [Expiration](#expiration).)

 An unfunded transaction can remain on the ledger indefinitely, but it does not have any effect.
 The only ways an offer can be *permanently* removed from the ledger are:

 * It becomes fully claimed by a Payment or a matching OfferCreate transaction.
 * A subsequent OfferCancel or OfferCreate transaction explicitly cancels the offer.
 * A subsequent OfferCreate from the same account crosses the earlier offer.
 (In this case, the older offer is automatically canceled.)
-* An offer is found to be unfunded during transaction processing.
+* An offer is found to be unfunded during transaction processing, typically because it was at the tip of the orderbook and
-  * This includes cases where one side or the other of an offer is found to be closer to 0 than `rippled`'s precision supports. <span class='draft-comment'>(Not sure on the wording for this exactly.)</span>
+  * This includes cases where one side or the other of an offer is found to be closer to 0 than `rippled`'s precision supports.
 * *Note:* there is a bug that can cause offers to be removed incorrectly in rare circumstances.
 (See [RIPD-456](https://ripplelabs.atlassian.net/browse/RIPD-456) for status.)

 ### Offers and Trust ###